“Harbor your grudges,

 “Aww, put your shirt on, man,” he said, in full jeans and plaid flannel.
 “You’re courtin’ pneumonia like that.
 Coffee?”

-“No thanks, I’m tense enough after a scene like that.”
+“No thanks, I’m wired enough after a scene like that.”
 I buttoned up fast as I could, checking over my shoulder for any rank followers.

 “All I know is this huge son-of-a-bitch nearly grab-ass violated me, hung up like a Budweiser Clydesdale.
-Just about made me seasick; I wanted to blow lunch right there if I’d had one, but didn’t dare wait around,” I rattled, as if mindful of how a frat party chick must feel.
-“You go in there and deal with that, for chrissake?!”
+I liked to take him out right there, but didn’t dare wait around,” I rattled, as if mindful of how a frat party chickie must feel.
+“You go in there and deal with that shit, for chrissake?!”

 “Don’t bother me none,” Eric licked the rim of his coffee cup.
 “Guess it’s got to do with knowin’ where you stand.”

 “What’s that supposed to mean,” I tucked into my drawers, elbowed into my sheepskin jacket.
 “I know damn well where I stand…”

 “So what’s the beef,” he pointed toward the stand’s john, then led me toward the cars.
 “It’s a simple public convenience.
 You just man up, head in, go about your business.
 Do what you gotta do, keep your eyes up, hands to yourself… If you have a problem with that, use the little boy’s toity around there.”

 “Problem, me?
 No way,” I huffed, second thinking that bon-bon of a snack bar, as white and Deco Moderne as the rest of the park’s places, sweet and salty on a balmy post-Depression dime.
 “I know where I’m coming from, don’t you worry about that…”